 Once called as the ‘Pinnacle of Temptation’ (Pinacula da Tentacao) by Portuguese-settlers centuries ago, the Corcovado Mountain has Biblical references and is one of the most iconic attractions in Rio today.
 The 710-metre (2,329ft) granite mountain was later renamed as Corcovado (Portuguese: hunchback) due to its shape and is located in central Rio in the Tijuca National Park.

 The mountain is popular for its pristine beauty and prime position as the foothold of the world-renowned statue, Christ The Redeemer.
-The statue is around 30-metres (100ft) high and depicts Jesus Christ standing with his arms outstretched overlooking the city.
-The statue was conceptualised by Carlos Oswaldo in 1921 and built by an engineer, Heitor da Silva Costa and Poland-based sculptor, Paul Landowsksi.
+The statue is around 30-metres (100ft) tall and depicts Jesus Christ standing with his arms outstretched overlooking the city.
+The statue was conceptualised by Carlos Oswaldo in 1921 and built by an engineer, Heitor da Silva Costa and Poland-based sculptor, Paul Landowski.